Abraham Ojanperä: Performing artist

 Abraham Ojanperä was also one of the first recording vocal artists of Finland.
 He mostly recorded folk songs and the new songs of young Finnish composers such as Jean Sibelius, Oskar Merikanto, Armas Järnefelt, Erkki Melartin, Otto Kotilainen, and Armas Maasalo.
 He also selected Finnish music for the two concerts abroad that he organized during his life, one in Berlin in 1895 and one in Christiania (now Oslo) in 1905.
 He also held concerts at his hometown's Liminka Church whenever he could.
 Ojanperä sang his last opera role in November 1908.
 The work in question was Oskar Merkianto's Maiden of the North.
 The opera, premiered with the same cast in June 1908 at the Vyborg Theater, was part of the program of the Vyborg Song Festival.
 The composer himself conducted the performance.
 Ojanperä sang the part of Väinämöinen.

 Ojanperä also collaborated frequently with Sibelius.
 In early 1892, he had debuted three Sibelius songs based on poems by J.L.
 Runeberg.
 Other notable premieres by Ojanperä include: the Cantata for the University Graduation Ceremonies of 1894 (JS 105) on 31 May 1894; Serenade (JS 168) on 17 April 1895; The Rapids-Rider's Brides (Op.
 33) on 1 November 1897; and The Origin of Fire (Op.
 32) on 9 April 1902.

 Later life

 In the summertime, Ojanperä would spend a lot of time at musical centers in Continental Europe, but as he got older he started spending more time at villa Aappola in Liminka.
 That is also where he returned to recuperate after his health had suddenly declined in November 1915.
 He intended to return to teaching, but this did not happen.
 Ojanperä died, without having a family of his own, in Aappola on 26 February 1916.
-He had received an extra state pension since the beginning of 1913, although he did not leave his job at the time but rather held his position until his death.
+He had received an extra state pension since the beginning of 1913, although he did not leave his job at the time but rather held his position until his death, which occurred in his home town of Liminka.